 Strong impression about VSLA

 Hue found the VSLA model extremely impressive.
 She first heard of it in 2014 when visiting Thanh Nưa commune in Điện Biên where CARE used to roll out another project.
 She didn’t have concrete information at that time.
 But the InfoAct project brought her another chance, which gave her deeper understanding about the model.
-Not less importantly, the members can easily borrow small amounts of money to pay for farming and other needs.
+The members can easily borrow small amounts of money to pay for farming and other needs.
 “Why can Dien Bien do it and Lai Chau not!,” she thought to herself.

 To help the local women find out more about the model, she and heads of the communal Women’s Unions did not just present it as usual.
 In addition to using a video clip explaining how to set up a VSLA, she took questions at the meeting and guided others on how to conduct a VSLA meeting.